7 Emerging Technologies That Will Revolutionize The World By 2030

 Rapid advances in technology are making Space tourism a reality.
 The day is not that far when we will be traveling to space.
 Today, many companies in the race are developing sub-orbital tourist vehicles, including Blue Origin, SpaceX, Virgin Galactic, etc. Though space exploration for humans is beginning, the opportunities space exploration presents to the world will determine its maturity for future generations.
-On the other hand, as humans’ have already chosen the shuttle as a transportation mode to outer space, some companies reimagining space elevators.
-This imagination of space elevators pushed a step forward when a team of researchers from Shizuoka University in Japan in 2018 announced to launch an experiment at the International Space Station.
-As per some sources, few companies might test the first tourist vehicle by 2030, and the first official space travel will be introduced by 2050.
+On the other hand, as humans have already chosen the shuttle as a transportation mode to outer space, some companies are reimagining space elevators.
+This imagination of space elevators pushed a step forward when a team of researchers from Shizuoka University in Japan 2018 announced to launch of an experiment at the International Space Station.
+As per some sources, a few companies might test the first tourist vehicle by 2030, and the first official space travel will be introduced by 2050.

 6. Cloud Computing.

 This technology could be defined as the offer of storage, access, and usage of computing resources, those established on the internet.
 The cloud can be private, public, or hybrid.
-Some 70 percent of U.S companies are already working with the cloud, and more are expected to follow the trend.
-Milk production companies like Amul, Brewster, Chitale Dairy and many others improved their production and their workers’ well-being, thanks to cloud computing.
+Some 70 percent of U.S. companies are already working with the cloud, and more are expected to follow the trend.
+Milk production companies like Amul, Brewster, Chitale Dairy, and many others improved their production and their workers’ well-being, thanks to cloud computing.
 By using RFID (Radio Frequency Identification) labels, the company captures the complete data on the health of its cows and, after analyzing it, they send information to employees, instructing them to adjust a cow’s diet as per the requirements, and they give them medicine or inject a vaccination (if required).

 By 2030, cloud computing will be so widespread that it will be hard to remember a time when it didn’t exist.
-Currently, Microsoft Azure, Amazon Web Service, Google Cloud Platform are majorly dominating the market in the cloud computing sector.
+Currently, Microsoft Azure, Amazon Web Service, and Google Cloud Platform are majorly dominating the market in the cloud computing sector.

 7. Augmented Reality Smart Glasses.

-Augmented Reality (AR) Smart Glasses are a new generation of wearable glasses, and prominent examples include Microsoft Hololens or Google Glass.
+Augmented Reality (AR) Smart Glasses are a new generation of wearable glasses, and prominent examples include Microsoft Hololens and Google Glass.
 Smart Glasses melt the virtual world with the physical world.
 There is no need to check the details on your phone; you can check the details on your smart glasses.
-Smart Glasses are a new form of media device.
+Smart Glasses are a new form of the media device.
 They cover simple products with only one prism, such as Google Glass, or more complex ones, such as Microsoft’s Hololens.
 We can say smart glasses are the next generation of ‘Eyephone’.
 The latest report suggests that the market for these glasses will start to rise from 2025, and by 2030 the market for smart glasses will boom.

 Because of the novelty and enormous potential of Augmented Reality Smart Glasses, early market knowledge is necessary.
-Many countries have started making laws for these eyewear devices because they feel that the smart glasses might breach an individual’s privacy.
+Many countries have started making laws for these eyewear devices because they feel that smart glasses might breach an individual’s privacy.
 Because using these glasses in public could violate privacy.
 In short, a lot of interdisciplinary research is required to understand this technology.

-By 2030, IDTechEx predicts the augmented, virtual, and mixed reality optics and display markets to over $28Bn.
+By 2030, IDTechEx predicts the augmented, virtual, and mixed reality optics and display markets to be over $28Bn.

 It will be a bit early to say which technologies with innovation will dominate the market by 2030.
 Because all these technologies are in the initial phase, although most companies have adopted Artificial Intelligence, still a lot of improvement is required in that field.
-As of now, we can’t say the technologies we listed are perfect because the companies are spending huge amounts on R&D, and it will take 3-6 years more to get the well-developed technology we can trust.
+As of now, we can’t say the technologies we listed are perfect because the companies are spending huge amounts on R&D, and it will take 3-6 years more to get a well-developed technology we can trust.

 And we feel great to tell you that many startups are working with these biggies, especially in the R&D sector, and they help these companies when it comes to innovation.
-Big brands prefer to invest in startups because they believe whatever comes out from a startup will be valuable for them.
+Big brands prefer to invest in startups because they believe whatever comes out of a startup will be valuable for them.

 Last but not least, in 2021, we can say these technologies are growing, and in the coming years, we can see the final and polished version of these technologies (mentioned above).
 If we find many more new technologies, then we will bring part 2 of this blog.